Return Home | Table of Contents | FAQ's | Become a Member | ETF's | Current Report Card | Member Updates | Login

 (Mid-term Indicant)

-The Mid-term Indicant is updated weekly for ten U.S. Market Indices, 100-Mutual Funds, 100-Common Stocks (mostly former NAS100-stocks), the Dow 30 Stocks, the Dow Utility Stocks, and the NASDAQ100 stocks.
+The Mid-term Indicant is updated weekly for ten U.S. Market Indices, 100-Mutual Funds, 100-Common Stocks called Indicant Select Stocks (mostly former NAS100-stocks and sector specialties), the Dow 30 Stocks, the Dow Utility Stocks, and the NASDAQ100 stocks.
 After the charts are updated during the weekend with "bull/bear" signals for indices and "buy", "sell", "hold", and "avoid" signals.
 Email updates are forwarded to members each weekend.

 Indicant Update Frequency